IndigoOliveSoftware/XamarinWPFSamples/AndroidReadMe.md

     public global::Android.Views.View GetInfoWindow(Marker marker) {

-## Newer versions of Xamarin
+## Older versions of Xamarin

-The newer versions of Xamarin will not require all of these changes.
+The versions of Xamarin 2.3.4.231 and older will not require all of these changes.